 Quebecers comprise the largest French-speaking society in the Americas.
 Most French Canadians live in Quebec, though there are other concentrations of French-speakers throughout Canada with varying degrees of ties to Quebec.
 Montreal is the cosmopolitan cultural heart of Quebec.

 Quebec is the only Canadian province where French is the only official language.
-In 2001 the population was:
+In the 2011 Census, Quebecers listed their mother tongue languages as follows: